 - Historic district limits: some exterior work needs approval.
 Confirm before you plan windows, siding, additions, or roof changes.

 - Closing costs and taxes: amounts vary by loan and property.
 Review your Closing Disclosure and consult local tax offices for current rates and relief programs.
+(Settlement company/Attorney will research this info)

 - High-risk moves: very short due diligence periods, waiving inspection or appraisal contingencies, and skipping utility or septic checks can expose you to big unexpected costs.